llvm/clangd-www/faq.md

     MountPoint: /path/to/llvm/
 ```

+This can go in your project as `.clangd` or a global `clangd/config.yaml` file.

 ## How do I build clangd from sources?

 If you are a developer or downloading pre-built binaries is not an option, you